Start planning your trip

 The shrine is considered a sacred spot for those seeking academic achievements.

-Be sure to see Momiji-en, where rows of around 300 maple trees run alongside the river.
-They were planted by Hideyoshi Toyotomi (*1) in concordance with the odoi (*2), which was built in 1591.
+Be sure to see Momiji-en, where rows of around 350 maple trees run alongside the river.
+They were planted by Hideyoshi Toyotomi (*1) in concordance with an earthworks project, which was built in 1591.

-From the special observatory at the odoi, you can get a complete view of the compound.
-From the vermilion-lacquered Uguisubashi bridge, a designated national treasure, the scenery appears even more stunning.
-We also recommend going to Baikoken to enjoy wagashi (Jaapnese sweets) and tea while you gaze out at the foliage.
+From the special observatory, you can get a complete view of the compound.
+From the vermilion-lacquered Uguisubashi bridge, a designated national treasure, the scenery is even more stunning.
+We also recommend going to Baikoken to enjoy wagashi (Japanese sweets) and tea while you gaze out at the foliage.

-The surrounding area has a path for strolling.
-Once the maple leaves begin to change color, this area becomes illuminated.
-Momiji-en is open to the public from October 25 to December 2.
-The lights will be on from November 10 to December 2.
+The surrounding area has a footpath, as well.
+Once the maple leaves begin to change color, this area is illuminated in the evening.

 *1: Hideyoshi Toyotomi, a famous shogun who was active during the Sengoku period, ascended from commoner status and unified the nation.

-Near Kodaiji is Kyoto’s oldest Zen temple, Kenninji.
-You can get a great view of the beautiful leaves here, so we recommend stopping here too.
+Near Kodaiji is Kyoto’s oldest Zen temple, Kenninji Temple.
+You can get a great view of the beautiful leaves here, so we recommend visiting both.

 Picture courtesy of Kifune Shrine ©Yasuhiro Imamiya

-Kibune Shrine, which enshrines the god of water, has long been revered by people in Kyoto as the shrine that protects the prefecture’s water sources.
-Recently the shrine has also become very popular for its connection to relationships (*2).
+Kibune Shrine, home to the god of water, has long been revered by people in Kyoto as the shrine that protects the prefecture’s water sources.
+The shrine is also very popular for its connection to luck in relationships.

 Picture courtesy of Eikando

 Eikando Temple has long been called Eikando of the Maple Leaves.
-The temple is so renowned that it was written about in the "Collection of Poems of Ancient and Modern Times" from the Heian period.
+The temple is so renowned that it was written about in the first anthology of Japanese poetry ever created, in the Heian period.

-The roughly 3,000 maple trees inside the spacious temple grounds give the temple a brilliant color in autumn.
-This is the only place where you can see maple trees together with natural stone walls, planted on the steep slopes near the temple and galleries.
+The roughly 3,000 maple trees paint the spacious temple grounds in brilliant reds and golds each autumn.
+This is the only place where you can see maple trees together with natural stone walls, planted on the steep slopes near the temple hall and galleries.